+The guidance from the members of the Standing Committee on IT has been of great value to the Authority.
 The Authority has concluded that for the present self regulation may work best and a framework laying specific guidelines including certain reporting requirements would effectively address the shortcomings.
-The draft recommendations broadly reflect the expectations of consumers, broadcasters, advertisers and ad agencies.
-The guidance from the members of the Standing Committee on IT has been of great value to the Authority.
+The recommendations broadly reflect the expectations of consumers, broadcasters, advertisers and ad agencies.